The Cincinnati Radiation Society

 In years following the initial meeting, local newspapers relied on the CRS for information concerning the risks associated with radiation exposure.
 Although the CRS still dedicates time towards fostering knowledge about the safe use of radiation and radioactive materials (especially in our schools), our new focus is directed towards assisting first responders who need to have a unique understanding about the hazards and risks of radiation exposure in order to effectively and efficiently do their job in protecting our community in the event of a radiological terror.

-The CRS, which predates the organization of the Health Physics, is proud to be the first official local chapter of the Health Physics Society.
+The CRS, which predates the organization of the Health Physics Society, is proud to be the first official local chapter of the Health Physics Society.
 We continue to serve our community in fostering knowledge on the benefits of radiation to society and mankind.

 President: Wade Morris